-- Gold Coast Primary Health Network (GCPHN) suicide rate is consistent with the state rate, while greater than the national rate. - The Gold Coast has one of the busiest EDs in Queensland, a large percentage of these are people presenting with mental health issues. - Males accounted for 65 per cent of suspected deaths by suicide on the Gold Coast in 2017-2019 compared to 35 per cent for females in the same period. - Mental illness, including depression, and trauma are associated with a large portion of suicide attempts. - Those who are affected or bereaved by suicide have an increased risk of suicide. - Suicide prevention is the most common cause for referral by General Practitioners (GP) to the Psychological Services Program. - Hangings and poisoning are the most common methods of suicide in Queensland.

-- National data indicates the Lesbian, gay, bisexual, transgender, intersex, queer, asexual, pansexual and others, Aboriginal and Torres Strait Islander and culturally and linguistically diverse community is particularly vulnerable. - The risk of suicide remains high risk for up to 12 months following the attempt, once discharged from ED/psychiatric wards. - Services that support people struggling with relationship and family breakdowns, financial problems and bereavement are essential elements of the suicide prevention system. - Safe communication about suicide actively promotes help-seeking, reduces stigma and encourages collaboration.
+- Gold Coast Primary Health Network (GCPHN) suicide rate is consistent with the state rate, while greater than the national rate. - The Gold Coast has one of the busiest Emergency Departments in Queensland, and a large percentage of these are people presenting with mental health issues. - Males accounted for 65% of suspected deaths by suicide on the Gold Coast in 2017-2019, compared to 35% for females in the same period. - Mental illness, including depression, and trauma are associated with a large portion of suicide attempts. - Suicide prevention is the most common cause for referral by General Practitioners (GP) to the Psychological Services Program. - National data indicates the lesbian, gay, bisexual, transgender, intersex, queer, asexual, pansexual and others communities, Aboriginal and Torres Strait Islanders, and culturally and linguistically diverse community is particularly vulnerable. - Services that support people struggling with relationship and family breakdowns, financial problems and bereavement are essential elements of the suicide prevention system.